omaj22/Ease-Ride/README.md

-# Ease-Ride is a user-friendly web application that allows users to easily rent cars.
+# Ease-Ride is a user-friendly web application allowing users to rent cars easily.

 Built with Python Flask, HTML, Javascript, TailwindCSS, CSS, and SQLite, the platform provides an intuitive interface for browsing, selecting, and booking rental vehicles.
-Whether you're looking for a short-term rental or long-term solution, Ease ride makes the process seamless and hassle-free.Features
+Whether you're looking for a short-term rental or long-term solution, Ease-Ride makes the process seamless and hassle-free.Features

 #Features
 Car Listings: Browse a wide selection of vehicles available for rent.